yktoo/yktoo.com/content/blog/posts/0205/index.en.md

 Only in 2005 the true cause of the failure was discovered.
 The tower was built on a slope of an old {{< wiki "Terp" "nl" "terp" >}} (mound), which once protected the area from flooding.
 So Van Aaken fell an innocent victim.

-On the other hand, if the tower stood upright, it would be yet another Dutch tower, like {{< a "0197" "ours" >}} in Amersfoort.
+On the other hand, if the tower stood upright, it would be yet another Dutch tower, like [ours](0197) in Amersfoort.
 Tourists would miss the opportunity to make funny forced-perspective photos.

 The tower, which is nowadays 40 m (131') high, can be climbed by 183 stone steps, spiraling up in a traditionally narrow shaft.
 The stair ends with a door with the text "PUSH STRONGLY" on it: